J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 J M ENGR 4120 Design of Thermal Systems: 3 semester hours

-Prerequisites: Senior Standing.
+Prerequisites: J M ENGR 3200 and senior standing.
 Analysis and design of advanced thermo-fluid systems.
 Student teams participate in the design process which could involve research, design formulation, codes, standards, engineering economics, a design project report, and formal presentations.
 Topics include: thermal-fluid systems and components, such as power, heating, and refrigeration systems, pumps, fans, compressors, combustors, turbines, nozzles, coils, heat exchangers and piping.

 J M ENGR 4170 Dynamic Response of Physical Systems: 2 semester hours